emberjs/rfcs/text/0000-router-helpers.md

 ## Drawbacks

 This RFC expands the surface area of the templating layer by exposing the primitives that make up `{{link-to}}`.
-This may cause confusion of choosing between using simple basic anchor tags, `{{url-for}}` and `{{transition-to}}`, however I believe that each one of the these APIs are solving a real problem that we have in Ember today.
+This may cause confusion of choosing between using simple basic anchor tags, `{{url-for}}` and `{{link-to}}`, however I believe that each one of the these APIs are solving a real problem that we have in Ember today.

 By proxy this may cause people to encapsulate all of these primitives into a single component and thus creating a user-land version of `{{link-to}}`.
 This could be seen as a framework misstep if the majority of applications end up depending on the addon.